Etannar/esx_property_rework/README.md

 5) If you sell a property, it immediately becomes up for sale.

+6) When you purchase a property, the room menu that is associated with that property (row in DB) will always be available for that character.
+Doesn't matter where the apartments are.
+All are available and there is no need to go through the original buy menu... unless you wanna sell it.

 There will be more added later, but I am tired and want to get this posted.
 Thanks for trying it out and let me know if you like it or not.